-Standard Summary Application for reporting periods beginning on or ending on Impact on Association's Financial Report AASB 9 Financial Instruments The key changes include the simplified requirements for the classification and measurement of financial assets, a new hedge accounting model and a revised impairment loss model to 1 January 2018 The assessment has identified that the amendments are likely to result in earlier recognition of impairment losses and at more regular intervals. recognise expected impairment losses earlier, as opposed to the current approach that recognises impairment only when incurred.
-The initial application of AASB 9 is not expected to significantly impact the financial position however there will be a change to the way financial instruments are classified and new disclosure requirements.
-AASB 15 Revenue from Contracts with Customers The core principle of AASB 15 requires an entity to recognise revenue when the entity satisfies a performance obligation by transferring a promised good or service to a customer.
-Note that amending standard AASB 2015-8 Amendments to Australian Accounting Standards - Effective Date of AASB 15 has deferred the effective date of AASB 15 to annual reporting periods beginning on or after 1 January 2018, instead of 1 January 2017.
-1 January 2018 The changes in revenue recognition requirements in AASB 15 may result in changes to the timing and amount of revenue recorded in the financial statements.
+Standard Summary Application for reporting periods beginning on or ending on Impact on Association's Financial Report AASB 15 Revenue from Contracts with Customers The core principle of AASB 15 requires an entity to recognise revenue when the entity satisfies a performance obligation by transferring a promised good or service to a customer.
+Note that amending standard AASB 2015-8 Amendments to Australian Accounting Standards - Effective Date of AASB 15 has deferred the effective date of AASB 15 to annual reporting periods beginning on or after 1 January 2019, instead of 1 January 2018.
+1 January 2019 The changes in revenue recognition requirements in AASB 15 may result in changes to the timing and amount of revenue recorded in the financial statements.
 The Standard will also require additional disclosures on service revenue and contract modifications.
-AASB 2016-7 Amendments to Australian Accounting Standards - Deferral of AASB 15 for Not-for- Profit Entities This Standard defers the mandatory effective date of AASB 15 for not-for-profit entities from 1 January 2018 to 1 January 2019.
+AASB 2016-7 Amendments to Australian Accounting Standards - Deferral of AASB 15 for Not-for- Profit Entities This Standard defers the mandatory effective date of AASB 15 for not-for-profit entities from 1 January 2019 to 1 January 2019.
 1 January 2019 This amending standard will defer the application period of AASB 15 for not-for-profit entities to the 2019-20 reporting period.
 AASB 16 Leases This amending standard will eliminate the classifications of operating leases and finance leases.
 Subject to exceptions, the standard will require a right of use asset to be capitalized in the statement of financial position.
 A liability corresponding to the capitalized lease will also be recognized.
 1 January 2019 The changes in recognition requirements in AASB 16 will result in the recognition of operating leases on the balance sheet, and may result in changes to the timing and amount of expenses recorded in the financial statements relating to leases held.